adafruit/Adafruit_Sensor/README.md

-# Adafruit Sensor Abstraction Layer #
+# Adafruit Unified Sensor Driver #

 Many small embedded systems exist to collect data from sensors, analyse the data, and either take an appropriate action or send that sensor data to another system for processing.